pieterbonnet/pbHolidaysComputation/README.md

 ##### Tag
 Type : Variant

-Variable to put whatever you need in it
+Variable to put whatever you need in it.

+Var SummerHolidays as new ClosurePeriod SurmmerHolidays.FirstDay = New DateTime(2025,6,8)
+SurmmerHolidays.LastDay = New DateTime(2025,8,31
+SummerHolidays.Tag = 3.14159 // Value you will need later

 [🔝 Back to presentation of properties and methods](#cppresentationp)<br>
 [🔝 Back to Table of contents](#table-of-contents)

 <a id="cpmethods"></a>
-### Methods
+### ⚡ Methods
 <a id="cpconstructor1"></a>
 ##### Constructor(lFirstDay as DateTime = Nil, lLastDay as DateTime = Nil, lCaption as string = "")
 Creates a new object ClosurePeriods whose properties are defined in the method arguments.

     Var SummerHolidays as new ClosurePeriod(New DateTime(2025, 6,8), New DateTime(2025, 8,31), "Summer Break")
 [🔝 Back to presentation of properties and methods](#cppresentationm)
 <a id="cpconstructor2"></a>
 ##### Constructor(copy as ClosurePeriod )